Snap fastener

 The two halves of a riveted leather snap fastener.
 The top half has a groove which "snaps" in place when "pressed" into the bottom half.

-A snap fastener, also called snap button, press button, press stud, press fastener, dome fastener, popper, snap and tich (or tich button), is a pair of interlocking discs, made out of a metal or plastic, commonly used in place of traditional buttons to fasten clothing and for similar purposes.
+A snap fastener, also called a snap, snap button, press button, press stud, press fastener, dome fastener, popper, tich, or tich button, is a pair of interlocking discs, made out of a metal or plastic, commonly used in place of traditional buttons to fasten clothing and for similar purposes.
 A circular lip under one disc fits into a groove on the top of the other, holding them fast until a certain amount of force is applied.
 Different types of snaps can be attached to fabric or leather by riveting with a punch and die set specific to the type of rivet snaps used (striking the punch with a hammer to splay the tail), sewing, or plying with special snap pliers.

 Snap fasteners are a noted detail in American Western wear and were also often chosen for children's clothing, as they are relatively easy for children to use compared with traditional buttons.